Sonoma County Boasts Two Outstanding Concert Venues

 If your goal is to kick back and experience a first-class performance, Sonoma County offers two top options: Green Music Center on the Sonoma State University campus in Rohnert Park, and Luther Burbank Center for the Arts in Santa Rosa.

-As its name implies, this place is all about music, music, music.
-Enjoy performances in the intimate, cathedral-like, 240-seat Schroder Hall, or experience the astounding acoustics and light, bright, three-story setting of 1,400-seat Joan and Sanford I. Weill Concert Hall.
+As its name implies, this place is all about music!
+Enjoy performances in the intimate, cathedral-like, 240-seat Schroeder Hall, or experience the astounding acoustics and light, bright, three-story setting of 1,400-seat Joan and Sanford I. Weill Concert Hall.

-And in the summer months, the back of the concert hall opens entirely for the Weill Hall + Lawn season, where audience members can sit inside, sit outdoors at tables and chairs, or picnic on blankets on the terraced lawn.
-You can dine on seasonal delights at the onsite Prelude restaurant (open only on performance dates), pre-order an elegant box meal, buy items like cheese platters or sandwiches at onsite concessions, or bring your own picnic supper.
+In the summer months, the back of the concert hall opens entirely for the Weill Hall + Lawn season, where audience members can sit inside in pew-like seats; outdoors at tables and chairs; or picnic on blankets on the terraced lawn.
+You can pre-order an elegant box meal, buy cheese platters or sandwiches at onsite concessions, or bring your own picnic supper.

-There are many choices, including the type of show you want to experience.
-The performance lineup for the center’s venues can include chamber music, symphony orchestras, jazz, bluegrass, cabaret, blues, recitals, soloists, world music, dance, acrobats, and comedy.
+The varied performance lineup for the center's venues can include chamber music, symphony orchestras, jazz, bluegrass, cabaret, blues, recitals, soloists, world music, dance, acrobats, and comedy.
+Plus, from October to May, the Santa Rosa Symphony presents a series of classical concerts in Weill Hall.

 From its fabulous onstage performances to the dramatic outdoor sculptures found all over its campus, the nonprofit Luther Burbank Center for the Arts in Santa Rosa clearly celebrates both performing and visual arts.

 Year-round, this center features an eclectic mix of music, theater, dance, stand-up comedy, lectures, family shows, and more in its newly renovated facility.
-In the 1,625-seat Ruth Finley Person Theater, no seat is more than 75 feet away from the front of the main stage, with great sightlines creating an intimate experience.
+In the 1,625-seat Ruth Finley Person Theater, great sight-lines of the stage from every angle create an intimate experience.

 Whatever your performance preference, these two Sonoma County venues offer something for everyone.
 Check our calendar listings for upcoming events.